 any special terms and conditions which may be applicable.

-Together with the offer of appointment, employees shall be provided with a copy of these Regulations.
+Together with the offer of appointment, employees shall be provided with a copy of these Regulations and the Standards of Conduct for the International Civil Service.
 Upon acceptance of the offer employees shall state in writing that they are familiar with and accept the conditions set out in these Regulations.

 The instrument of appointment shall state the date on which the appointment takes effect.
 This date will not be prior to the date on which the employee takes up his or her duties.